nagasudhirpulla/taming_python/blog/skills/flask_iis.md

 * Also consider using waitress for running the application in production.
 Visit [this blog post](https://nagasudhir.blogspot.com/2022/10/waitress-as-flask-server-wsgi.html) to understand how to use waitress as WSGI for a flask application

 ### Running the flask server
-* You can run the flask server in command line using the command `python`
+* You can run the flask server in command line using the command `python server.py`
+* You can also use nssm to run the flask server as a windows background service.
+Read [this blog post](https://nagasudhir.blogspot.com/2022/09/run-python-flask-server-as-windows.html) for more information on this

 ### Step 1 - Installing the url-rewrite and ARR modules in IIS
 * url-rewrite module of IIS can be downloaded and installed from from https://www.iis.net/downloads/microsoft/url-rewrite .
 Web platform installer in IIS can also be used to install url-rewrite module in IIS